chef/chef-web-docs/content/api_chef_server.md

 The `/updated_since` endpoint ensures that replica instances of the Chef Infra Server are able to synchronize with the primary Chef Infra Server.
+`/updated_since` was part of the Chef Replication product.
+Chef Replciation is no longer available as a product and the `/updated_since` endpoint is also deprecated.
+The expectation for almost all chef users is that use of the endpoint will return an http status of 404.
 The `/organizations/NAME/updated_since` endpoint has the following
 methods: `GET`.